 For minor card ID, a Birth Certificate, Medical Card, Baptismal or student card may be used.
 The identification policy is strictly enforced.

 There is a new policy for issuing Indian Registry numbers to children.
 Now, when a new number is generated it is independent of the parent’s number; previously children’s numbers were dependent numbers of their parents (02,03 etc).
 Now the number a child receives is a permanent number and no new number is issued when the child turns 18.
 For those children currently with a number ending in 02, 03 etc., this is now their permanent number.

-** NEW June 1, 2018 ** – For Canoe Creek/Dog Creek, Soda Creek, Canim Lake, and Williams Lake Band members, there is a $20.00 fee to obtain a Status Card.
-For persons/members of any other area Indian Bands, there is a $40.00 fee to obtain a Status Card.
+** NEW July 19, 2018 ** – For Canoe Creek/Dog Creek, Soda Creek, and Williams Lake Band members, there is no fee.
+For Canim Lake members there is a $5 fee.
+For persons/members of any other area Indian Bands, there is a $20.00 fee to obtain a Status Card.

 For more information please contact: